 Value Description

-SLOW Sets the I/O slew to slow.
+SLOW Sets the I/O slew to slow

-MEDIUM Sets the I/O slew to medium.
+MEDIUM Sets the I/O slew to medium

-MEDIUM_FAST Sets the I/O slew to medium fast.
+MEDIUM_FAST Sets the I/O slew to medium fast

-FAST Sets the I/O slew to fast.
+FAST Sets the I/O slew to fast

--res_pull Value
+-res_pull value

-Allows you to include a weak resistor for either pull-up or pull-down of the input buffer or the output buffer.
+Allows you to include a weak resistor for either pull-up or pull-down of the input buffer.
 Not all I/O standards have a selectable resistor pull option.
-The following table shows the acceptable values for the -res_pull attribute.
+The following table shows the acceptable values for the -res_pull attribute: